Why Acidity Happens on an Empty Stomach | Causes, Fasting & Bile Imbalance

 • This causes bitter taste and burning

-• Symptoms worsen on empty stomach
+• Symptoms worsen on an empty stomach

 Bile reflux feels slightly different from acid reflux.
 It is often: